 You will lie on your back on the procedure table.

-stick to your skin.
+electrodes that stick to your skin.
 Your vital signs will also be watched during the

 procedure.
 These include your heart rate, blood pressure, breathing rate, and oxygen

 The skin at the pacemaker insertion site will be cleaned with antiseptic soap.